euougo/100-days-of-code/log.md

 **Today's Progress**: Today I come back to FreeCodeCamp to review ES6 and Regular Expressions.

 **Thoughts**: In order to use new Libraries Like React, modern javascript is totally required.

+### Day 42: January 18, 2021

+**Today's Progress**: Today I was Building a Quiz App with React from a FreeCodeCamp YouTube Channel Tutorial.

+**Thoughts**: It were just a copy and paste code, but his explanation connected the points.